rero/rero21.ch/content/post/vers-l-integration-des-autorites-rero-dans-le-referentiel-francophone-idref.en.md

 tags: ["autorities", "idref", "rero-ils", "slsp"]
 ---

-The RERO network will be split into two groups of libraries by 2020-2021, one integrating the Swiss Library Services Platform (SLSP) and the other adopting the {{< smallcaps "rero ils" >}} solution.
-In order to avoid a situation leading to the creation of two divergent copies of its current French-language authority file, RERO decided to discontinue this file in favour of a solution that is more widely recognized and firmly rooted in a wider community, and that can be equally used by both SLSP and {{< smallcaps "rero ils" >}}.
+The RERO network will be split into two groups of libraries by 2020-2021, one integrating the Swiss Library Services Platform (SLSP) and the other adopting the RERO ILS solution.
+In order to avoid a situation leading to the creation of two divergent copies of its current French-language authority file, RERO decided to discontinue this file in favour of a solution that is more widely recognized and firmly rooted in a wider community, and that can be equally used by both SLSP and RERO ILS.

 <!--more-->